-Many features of the current implementation of Icon are based upon the original Ratfor implementation by Dave Hanson, Tim Korb, and Walt Hansen [2, 9].
-We would like to thank Ralph Griswold and Dave Hanson for their many suggestions regarding the implementation and for many careful readings of this paper.
+Many features of the current implementation of Icon are based upon the original Ratfor implementation by Dave Hanson, Tim Korb, and Walt Hansen [11, 12].
+We would like to thank Dave Hanson for his many suggestions regarding the C implementation.